pivotal/docs-tap/scst-scan/tanzu-supply-chain/setup-supply-chain-component.hbs.md

         --namespace tap-install
     ```

-## <a id="customize-scan-component"></a> Customize Scanning Component
+## <a id="customize-scan-component"></a> Create a Custom Scanning Component

-This section describes how to create a custom Scanning Supply Chain Component that uses SCST - Scan 2.0.
+This section describes how to create a Custom Scanning Supply Chain Component that uses SCST - Scan 2.0.
-For more details on how to create a Component, see [Tanzu Supply Chain docs](../../supply-chain/platform-engineering/tutorials/my-first-component.hbs.md).
+For more details about how to create a Component, see [Tanzu Supply Chain docs](../../supply-chain/platform-engineering/tutorials/my-first-component.hbs.md).

-1. Customize a component by retrieving the component YAML of the Trivy Supply Chain Component.
+1. Retrieve the component YAML of the Trivy Supply Chain Component.

       ```console
       kubectl get component trivy-image-scan-1.0.0 -n trivy-app-scanning-catalog -o yaml > component.yaml